-Cash, cash equivalents and short-term investments decreased by \$1.4 million from September 30, 2004 to September 30, 2005.
+Cash, cash equivalents and short-term investments decreased by \$0.8 million from September 30, 2005 to December 31, 2005.

 Capital assets.
-Approximately \$0.2 million of patent and technology capital assets were acquired during the fiscal year 2005.
+Approximately \$0.04 million of patent and technology capital assets were acquired during the first quarter of fisal 2006.

 Current Liabilities.
-Accounts payable and accrued liabilities were relatively unchanged at approximately \$1.6 million as at September 30, 2004 and 2005.
+Accounts payable and accrued liabilities decreased by \$0.1 million to \$1.5 million as at December 31, 2005 compared to September 30, 2005.

 TPC Contribution Agreement.
-During the fiscal year 2005 the Company received contributions totaling \$718 from TPC.
+During the quarter ending December 31, 2005, the Company received contributions totaling \$219 from TPC.

 On March 31, 2003 the Company entered into an agreement with the Technology Partnerships Canada ("TPC") initiative of Industry Canada, whereby TPC agreed to fund up to 29.7% of eligible costs related to the Company's research and development efforts in high rate batteries, up to a maximum amount of \$6.7 million during the work period beginning in January 2002, and ending by September 2007.
 Under the terms of the agreement, an amount up to a maximum of \$31.1 million is to be repaid by royalties charged on new revenue created from products developed, commencing in 2007 through to 2013, with payment to be deferred or reduced if certain revenue thresholds are not achieved.
-During the quarter ended September 30, 2003, the Company received \$1.1 million related to eligible research and development expenses for the period from January 1, 2002 to March 31, 2003.
+During the quarter ended December 31, 2003, the Company received \$1.1 million related to eligible research and development expenses for the period from January 1, 2002 to March 31, 2003.
 Additional claims for \$0.7 million were received in fiscal 2004.
 During fiscal year ended September 30, 2005, the Company received a total of \$0.7 million from TPC.
+During the first quarter of fiscal 2006, the Company received \$0.2 million of cash contributions from the TPC.

 Share capital.
-The authorized and issued capital stock of the Company remained unchanged from September 30, 2004.
+The authorized and issued capital stock of the Company remained unchanged from December 31, 2004.
 Of an authorized unlimited number of Common shares, 69,575,442 or \$63.7 million are issued and outstanding.